saiftynet/CalendarMaker/README.md

 Three methods are supplied in this version that alows one of three formats of output.
 Th module also contains primitives that can be used to customise outputs.

+This is simple tool, but [IvanWills](https://github.com/ivanwills) has developed a much more powerful utility, [SVG::Calendar](https://github.com/ivanwills/SVG-Calendar) (which I realised only after I started my project) and I would recommend you try that one first.
+The only advantage of my utility, as far as I can see is the much lower number of dependencies.

 ```
 #!/usr/env perl
 use strict;use warnings;